bgamari/ghc-wiki-import/data-parallel/dec2010-release.md

 === Before the release we must achieve the following ===

 Documentation:
- * Haddock documentation of Data.Array.Parallel '''[???]'''
+ * Haddock documentation of Data.Array.Parallel '''[MANUEL]'''
  * Replace `-XPArr` by `-XParallelArrays` in the Users Guide, also add `-fvectorise`
  * !HowTo and examples on !HaWiki [http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell] [DONE]